The Business School Bubble

-Factors like online learning, steepening tuition costs, and questions about the value and return on the MBA investment, are forcing “business school” to hang in balance.
+Factors like online learning, steepening tuition costs, and questions about the value and return on the MBA investment, are forcing business school to hang in the balance.
 39% of traditional two-year MBA programs reported flat or decreasing application volume in 2014, according to the Graduate Management Admission Council.
 The majority of companies report that they are not satisfied with the skills and performance of incoming graduates, spending billions of dollars every year to retrain them.
-And further some speculate, at an extreme, that half of the business schools in the U.S. could close their doors in five or 10 years.
+And further, some speculate, at an extreme, that half of the business schools in the U.S. could close their doors in five or 10 years.

-How do business schools stay afloat and position themselves to ride the rising tide of transformation?
+How does a business school stay afloat and position itself to ride the rising tide of transformation?

 They don’t have to look far.